Simple Homogeneous Structures and Indiscernible Sequence Invariants: can be finite, but larger than , in a stable theory

-Let $T$ be the theory of infinite open undirected graphs, every $n$ nodes of which have infinitely many common neighbors.
-Then, just as the free projective planes of Hall are models of the theory of open projective planes discussed in \cite{HP21}, $T$ is consistent: at stage $0$, start with an infinite independent set, and at stage $k+1$, for each $n$ nodes of stage $k$, add infinitely many nodes connected to only those nodes.
-The following generalizes straightforwardly the content of the proof of Theorem 1.1 of \cite{HP21}:
+\begin{notation} $T_n$ is the theory of infinite open undirected graphs, every $n$ nodes of which have infinitely many common neighbors. \end{notation}

+By varying the classic construction of Hall (\cite{HP21}), there is an infinite model of $T_n$.
+At stage $0$, start with an infinite independent set $I$, and at stage $k+1$, for each $n$ nodes of stage $k$, add infinitely many nodes connected to each of those nodes and no others.
+The graph is open because at each stage the new points have degree $n$.

+We rely on Fact~\ref{HP}, whose proof is a straightforward generalization of the content of the proof of Theorem 1.1 of \cite{HP21}:

-\begin{fact} Let $M \models T$ be saturated, and let $A, B$ be small open undirected graphs so that $A \leq M$, $A \leq B$.
+\begin{fact} Let $M \models T_n$ be saturated, and let $A, B$ be small open undirected graphs so that $A \leq M$, $A \leq B$.
 Then there is an embedding $\iota: B \to M$, which is the identity on $A$, so that $\iota(B) \leq M$. \end{fact}